hamzaelanssari/XOR-Problem/README.md

 ## XOR Problem From Scratch

 The implementation of a neural network application with 3 layers(input layer, hidden layer, output layer).

-\nThe tasks of the application are :
+The tasks of the application are :
 <ul>
 <ol>Create a MultiLayerNN class which contains
 <ul>